RaymonMudrig/PMEOnline/README.md

 A microservices-based system for securities borrowing and lending (SBL) operations, built with Go and event-driven architecture using Kafka.

+Please read detailed design in `docs/design.md` document.
+This is the first document to started this project.

 ## Architecture Overview

 ```